 Try working for a cause you are passionate about - Critical analysis

 This resource is part of our Where maths meets the world of work series, which showcases the maths used in different careers.
-Each resource includes a video paired with activities that are tailored to different Key Stages, so your students can get a real taste of what the job may entail.
+Each video is also linked to one or more activities, so your students can get a real taste of what the career may entail

 The video and accompanying resources have been designed so that they can be completed in one hour but there are plenty of opportunities to extend them further or use as part of home learning.
 Find another resource from this series